tndoan/Learning_Stuff/Bookmarks.md

 - [The story of one latency spike](https://http2.cloudflare.com/the-story-of-one-latency-spike/) CloudFlare team has shared a great story of how they debugged and found the latency inside Linux kernel.
 - [A millisecond isn't fast](http://jvns.ca/blog/2015/09/10/a-millisecond-isnt-fast-and-how-we-fixed-it/) Julia Evans wrote an article to summarize her experience to make one function in Scala 100x faster.
 - [How I fixed Atom](http://davidvgalbraith.com/how-i-fixed-atom/) David writes a great article to sum up his debugging.
 After reading, I have known one more term [**Catastrophe strikes**](http://www.regular-expressions.info/catastrophic.html)
+- [How we caught the CCL rouge train with data](https://blog.data.gov.sg/how-we-caught-the-circle-line-rogue-train-with-data-79405c86ab6a#.45nvt66io) the authors share how they use data to find to rouge train.
+It is not exact debug story but still interesting to read.

 **Courses and Challenges**: Some links that could help us build our CS skills.
 - [CS231n: Convolutional Neural Networks for Visual Recognition](https://cs231n.github.io/) This course is from Stanford.
 It provides us a general view of machine learning as well as deep learning.
 If you have or have not had any experience with machine learning, it is still worth a try.
 The notes are so well written and intuitive.